Pha12thom/Advanced_80_python_challlenges/README.md

 ## Day 2: Guess my Song
-guess my favourite song
+guess my favourite song .😎

 ## Day 3: Pay your 10 year Loan
-we calculated your 10 year loan and its time to pay
+we calculated your 10 year loan and its time to pay😁

 ## Day 4: play with i X i = II

-Lets see if youre good in maths
+Are you good in multiplication 👵🕵️‍♀️

 ## Day 5: